 How Vets Diagnose Diabetes in Cats

-One of the most critical tools for diagnosing diabetes is a blood test.
-Our vets will measure your cat’s blood glucose levels.
-Normal blood sugar levels typically range from 80 to 120 mg/dL.
-If the value exceeds this range, then the cat is diabetic.
+One of the most critical tools for diagnosing diabetes is a blood test, specifically a blood glucose test.
+Normal blood sugar levels range from 80 to 120 mg/dL.
+So, if your cat's blood sugar levels are beyond this range, then it's possible that it has diabetes.

 Diabetic cats usually have blood glucose levels that exceed 200 mg/dL, while some even go beyond 300 mg/dL.